 While Tesla may not be a competitor of SpaceX, it certainly is a good alternative when looking to purchase stock in SpaceX.

 Tesla, also owned by Musk, is the leading electric car manufacturer in the United States and has a significant history of success.

 The company itself has done nothing but grow, and looks to expand by developing and manufacturing reusable batteries for other companies, not just its own.

-When considering buying Tesla, keep this in mind; looking through their portfolio, you can see that The Motley Fool owns shares in Tesla, which should indicate the strength and longevity of the stock.
+When considering buying Tesla, keep this in mind: The Motley Fool owns shares of Tesla in their portfolio, which could indicate the strength and longevity of the stock.